stephengeller/unique-word-calculator/README.md

 ## What I'd do if I had more time

+* Fix a bug where some words are combined when using regex to remove punctuation.
+  * I expect this is due to the removePunctuation function behaving unexpectedly and possibly combining words at the end of a paragraph and the first sentence in the next one.
 * Further refactor classes:
   * For example, the UserInterface and WordFrequencyProcessor classes are quite dense and depend on stringing together functions from other classes.